multani/gcp-changelog/data/services/google-cloud-contact-center-as-a-service.md

 * Fixed an issue where the agent desktop translations in French (Canada) and Japanese were not complete.
 * Fixed an issue where the system was generating duplicate After Call Work records for a single wrap-up.
 * Fixed an issue where bulk upload containing new users assigned to teams failed.
+* Fixed an issue where the chat adapter failed to appear after Nexmo VOIP initialization failed.
+* Fixed an issue where saving chat transcripts to a CRM failed.

 ---
 ## 2025-06-26